"I want to represent foreigners and immigrants in the City Council - for an open, inclusive and sustainable Helsinki. "

 Through my candidacy, I want to show that it is possible to get involved in municipal politics even without Finnish citizenship (all EU-citizens with a home municipality in Finland can vote and run for the city council in the municipal elections, and all non-EU-citizens can do the same after two years of residence.).
 Secondly, I have a very deep and emotional relationship with Helsinki, and I therefore want to preserve its unique identity and make the city even more liveable and sustainable - for everyone living here, regardless of background or native language.
 I also want to strengthen sustainable modes of transport, e.g. through improving the cycling infrastructure and increasing public transport connections.
 Additionally, participation and resident-involvement should be emphasized in decision-making processes to ensure that Helsinki continues to be a place where everyone can thrive.

-I have a background in Service Design and innovation in the public sector and I worked a.o. for the City of Freiburg as Service Designer, in a strategy consultancy and for a think tank.
-Now I’m working as a Freelancer, with topics like smart cities, urban development and co-creation.
+I have a background in Service Design and innovation in the public sector and I worked a.o. for the City of Freiburg as Service Designer, in a strategy consultancy, and for a think tank.
+Now I’m working as a Freelancer, with topics like smart cities, digitization, and co-creation.
+As I recently started my own business I now also want to support other entrepreneurs, and make Helsinki even more startup- freelancer- and entrepreneur-friendly.

-In my free time I do a lot of sports: mostly weightlifting, where I’m also sitting on the board of my weightlifting club Helsingin Herakles - but also running, skiing, (winter-) swimming, hiking and cycling.
+In my free time I do a lot of sports: mostly weightlifting, where I’m also sitting on the board of my weightlifting club Helsingin Herakles - but also running, skiing, (winter-) swimming, hiking, sauna and cycling.
 Previously also football, here I played for the kansallinen liiga-team PK 35 Vantaa.

 |Year of birth:||1997|